AmericanEagle/Mozu/README.md

 This will compile your LESS files into your /dev/css/style.css file.

-When coding, enable the grunt watch task ñ in your CMD run the following:
+When coding, enable the grunt watch task ‚Äì in your CMD run the following:

 ```bash
   grunt watch